mikrono/tModLoaderWiki_kr_ko/Intermediate-Recipes.md

 	amount = amountUsed;
 };
 ```
+To adapt this to a modded situation, modders might need to use a `ModPlayer` bool or something like `Main.LocalPlayer.adjTile[TileID.HeavyWorkBench]` as the condition instead of the `alchemyTable` bool.

 As demonstrated, modders can do advanced logic in `ConsumeItemCallback` code.
 Remember that your users will not know about these effects unless it is communicated to them.
 The Alchemy Table item tooltip, for example, tells the player "33% chance to not consume potion crafting ingredients".

 # Editing Recipes